 As we return to school, please continue to help your child establish a nightly homework routine.
 Your child should be reading the book that comes to and from school for 30 minutes each school night.
 If your child is completing their written response at home rather than at school they should read for 20 minutes and write for 10 minutes.
 Students will continue to receive a weekly math practice packet.
 The math packet and assigned written reading responses are due the last school day of the week.
 Each student will also soon have a basic fact fluency goal they are working to accomplish.
 Please see your child’s goal sheet in the back of the planner for more information.
 Help your child remember to practice each night for about 10 minutes to reach this goal.
 Your child should be able to tell you how they should practice.
 Some might choose to use flashcards that have been provided at school.
 Others might use a home computer to use the Xtra math site.

-As always, please don’t hesitate to contact me with questions, celebrations or anything you feel I should know to support your child’s growth.
+As always, please don’t hesitate to contact me with celebrations or questions.

 Mrs. Jocelyn Shaughnessy

 Curriculum Topics for the Month

 Science: Explore and describe the predictable movements of the sun, Earth, and moon; describe characteristics of the planets in our solar system